 It’s no exaggeration to say that Montverde’s resume seems destined to be unmatched, but the road to becoming the greatest team of all time still runs through the GEICO High School National Tournament, and it is on that court where Cunningham and company can sit upon the throne they so desperately crave.

-Until then, opposing teams should be very afraid of the bully lurking down in Central Florida.
+Until then, opposing teams should be very afraid of the athletes down in Central Florida.